+Subsequent to initial recognition, goodwill and intangible assets are stated at cost less accumulated amortisation and accumulated impairment.
 Goodwill and intangible assets are amortised on a straight line basis over their estimated useful lives with the amortisation being charged to administrative expenses in the income statement.
 The net book values of goodwill and intangible assets are reviewed for impairment if events or changes in circumstances indicate the net book value may not be recoverable.
 The useful economic lives of goodwill and intangible assets are as follows:

-Goodwill 5 to 10 years Software 2 to 10 years
+Goodwill 3 to 10 years 2 to 10 years Software Customer relationships 10 years Forward order book 6 years